Modern PHP-FPM and NGINX Configuration

 PHP-FPM Logs

-PHP-FPM logs process manager events and PHP errors separately from NGINX.
+PHP-FPM logs process manager events and PHP application errors separately from NGINX.

 Log locations:

-• PHP error log: Configured in php.ini via the error_log directive
+• PHP application error log: Defined by the error log directive in php.ini

 View PHP-FPM process events: